NoahBres/Heredity/README.md

 ## Pre-production todo

-- Remove comments
+- [ ] Remove comments
-- Optimize dom manipulation in visualizations
+- [ ] Optimize dom manipulation in visualizations
-- Add getColors to the other chromosomes
+- [ ] Add getColors to the other chromosomes
-- Add new chromosomes
+- [ ] Add new chromosomes
-- Create getter for the viz style ids and rewrite the tests to utilize that
+- [ ] Create getter for the viz style ids and rewrite the tests to utilize that
-- Change tests to utilize variable div id
+- [ ] Change tests to utilize variable div id
-- Search all files for TODO
+- [ ] Search all files for TODO
-- Move addHook parameters around in Heredity.ts.
+- [x] Move addHook parameters around in Heredity.ts.
 Move fn before thisVal
-- Add examples to all public facing functions
+- [ ] Add examples to all public facing functions

 ## Todo v1.5

+- [ ] Set NeuralChromosome to automatically change on nextGeneration()
+- [ ] Have NeuralChromsome automatically set gene length
-- NeuralChromosome automatically set gene length based on the perceptron passed through
+- [ ] NeuralChromosome automatically set gene length based on the perceptron passed through
-- Resize listener on SVG visualizations
+- [ ] Resize listener on SVG visualizations
-- Replace all viz css classes with the cssPrefix
+- [ ] Replace all viz css classes with the cssPrefix
-- Fix perceptron viz death switch to another gene issue
+- [ ] Fix perceptron viz death switch to another gene issue
-- Add animations to visualizations
+- [ ] Add animations to visualizations
-- Change hover listener apis.
+- [ ] Change hover listener apis.
 Move this to second parameter to make default null
-- Add this autobinding for addHook
+- [ ] Add this autobinding for addHook

 ## Todo v2

-- Remove d3.
+- [x] Remove d3.
 Draw manually with canvas/svg
-- Turn visualization modules into custom web components
+- [ ] Turn visualization modules into custom web components
-- Advanced visualization
+- [ ] Advanced visualization

 ## Documentation todo